cppfw/tml/README.md

 A lightweight STOB markup language C++ library.
-See more info at http://stobml.org

 See [WiKi](wiki/HomePage.md) for installation instructions.